Josh Duggar transferred to federal facility

 Federal Correctional Institute (FCI) Seagoville is located in the southeastern corner of the Dallas metro area, approximately 350 miles away from where Duggar was sentenced.

-Seagoville is described as “a low security federal correctional institution with an adjacent minimum security satellite camp and a detention center” on the Bureau of Prisons website.
+Seagoville is described as “a low security federal correctional institution with an adjacent minimum security satellite camp and a detention center” on the Bureau of Prisons’ website.
 It is home to 1,740 male inmates, with 96 of those located at the institution’s camp.
-In 2020, it suffered a severe COVID-19 outbreak, with over 1,300 prisoners testing positive.
+In 2020, it had a severe COVID-19 outbreak, with over 1,300 prisoners testing positive.

 There is also a Federal Transfer Center in Oklahoma City that serves as the main hub of the Justice Prisoner and Alien Transportation System.
 Many inmates that enter the federal prison system come through the facility before assignment to a permanent prison facility.